dotnet/msbuild/src/dotnet/commands/dotnet-new/README.md

 `-t`, `--type`

 Type of the project.
-Valid values are "console" (default), "lib" and "xunittest"
+Valid value is "console".

 ## EXAMPLES